GluuFederation/flex/docs/supergluu/user-guide/index.md

 ### Confirm Push Notification

-Next, it will ask for permission to send push notifications from the Gluu Server.
+Next, it will ask for permission to send push notifications from the Flex.
 This choice can be changed later in the device settings.
 More information about the push notification will be covered later in the document.

 ![confirm Push Notification](../../assets/supergluu/user-guide/push_notifications.jpg)